-Each year we select 18 young people from poor rural communities in Kratie, Stung Treng, and Ratanakiri provinces, and train them to be hospitality & tourism skill labour.
+Each year we select 18 young people from poor rural communities in Kratie, Stung Treng, and Ratanakiri provinces, and train them for a career in hospitality & tourism.

 Trainees often come from subsistence farming families, and work on the family farm instead of finishing high school.
 The hands on training they receive at Le Tonlé ensures our graduates are in high demand from employers all over the north-east.
 All of our trainees must want to learn, meet eligibility criteria, and pass an entrance exam.

 We believe in equality, so we try to accept an even number of young women and men each year.
-Attitudes to young women working and studying far away from the family home can make this difficult, but we’re proud to have trained 50 young women (that’s 50.50% of our graduates) since 2007.
+Attitudes to young women working and studying far away from the family home can make this difficult, but we’re proud to have trained 63 young women since 2007.